Mowing

 - Check your pet if it has been outside.

-- Is a grass ear visible?
-If so, remove it with tweezers or see your veterinarian.
+- If you see a grass awn, remove it with tweezers or go to the vet.

 Want to know more?

 Do you have a question about our mowing policy?
-Then check out answers to the most frequently asked questions below.
+Please see the answers to the most frequently asked questions below.
 Is your question not listed?
-Then please contact us.
-You can file a report via Notification of living environment (public space).
+Please contact us.
+You can file a report via Reporting residential and living environment (public space) .